Akobi/ops/README.md

 Contains a script to autodeploy a site upon push to a remote repo.
 The current version utilises a POST from Github's [Webhook Service](https://developer.github.com/webhooks/) to pull the new version of the code and optionally execute other deploy-related commands.

 Repositories that POSTs are expected from go in the ```configs.json``` file along with a path to the Git repo on the machine, the branch the push is expected from, and all deploy-related commands that need to be run.

+#### nginx

+Contains Nginx configs for the website.
+As of now, there is nothing notable being served on the webserver.
+However, we are using Nginx as a reverse proxy to forward requests to the autodeploy script talked about above.